Just launched: create branches with your PII already anonymized - test with production-like data, no manual setup

 1. Create a Neon project

-2. Create a Micronaut Kotlin project and add dependencies
+2. Create a Micronaut Kotlin project

-3. Configure the Postgres connection
+3. Configure your database connection

-4. Run the application
+4. Build the application components

 1. Create a Neon project

 If you do not have one already, create a Neon project.
-Save your connection details including your password.
-They are required when defining connection settings.

 1. Navigate to the Projects page in the Neon Console.